bentomhall/nih-system/homebrewery/world/player-options.md

 }}

 \page
 A player character's class is an important part of their interaction with the world of Dawn of Hope.
 But classes are instantiations of archetypes, not necessarily in-universe organizations.
 Most NPCs do not have classes, even if they have abilities similar to those of player characters.
-Some class names are *close* to being diagetic; calling one of the robed peacekeepers of Byssia a "monk" is reasonable enough and you'd be understood by people in the setting.
+Some class names are *close* to being diegetic; calling one of the robed peacekeepers of Byssia a "monk" is reasonable enough and you'd be understood by people in the setting.
 But don't look too closely.

 This section presents multiple new classes (including variants of existing classes) and subclasses for others.
 Many of them use similar mechanics:
-- Stamina is a general-purpose martial resource, generally equalling your Level + Constitution modifier.
+- Stamina is a general-purpose martial resource, generally equalling your Level + Constitution modifier if you don't have the Spellcasting feature.
+Half-casters with Stamina get a reduced scaling.
 Like ki, it recovers on short rest and fuels many abilities.
 - Many (but not all) of the classes use spell points instead of spell slots.
 These follow the standard conversions: A spell slot of level X in tier T costs X + T spell points to cast.
 The tiers are as follows: Spell levels 0-2 are tier 1, levels 3-5 are tier 2, 6-8 are tier 3, and 9th level spells are tier 4.
 But many of them also use spell points for other effects without directly casting spells.
-- Some classes (armsman, bounty hunter, and warden) have extended Weapon Specialization features, which add abilities to specific weapon traits and add additional traits.
+- Some classes (armsman, bounty hunter, planar warrior, and warden) have extended Weapon Specialization features, which add abilities to specific weapon traits and add additional traits.
 - All classes have access to Skill Tricks *in addition to* feats.
 These are described in their own section at the end of this document.
 Skill tricks mostly provide horizontal growth, rather than bigger numbers.

-#### Multiclasssing
+#### Multi-classsing
-None of the classes, variants and subclasses presented here were designed with multiclassing in mind.
+None of the classes, variants and subclasses presented here were designed with multi-classing in mind.
 Allow multiclassing in or out of them at your own risk; when I use them I don't allow these to multiclass in or out.

 #### What about the other classes?
 Not all of the core classes are extended here.
 The others exist and there have been many notable adventurers best represented by those classes.
 I, personally, prefer to replace the Artificer with either the Inventor or Mechanist, but do as you will.
 A few setting specifics:
 - Bards, while technically arcane casters, wield a variant dating back to the earliest days when Leviathan taught the cowering lesser races to use music and harmony to alter reality.
 As such, bardic casters are overwhelmingly musicians.
 Even those who wield the power using dance and chanting are working on the rhythms and patterns laid down in music.
 - Clerics are bound to a specific member of the Congregation.
 There are no clerics of forces or philosophies on Quartus; only a member of the Congregation can grant clerical powers, which grant the cleric direct (but limited) access to the Great Mechanism.
 Most "priests" in the world are explicitly *not* clerics.
 They are closer to warlocks, taught and empowered by their religious training, meditation, or the intercession of a Power.
 Ascendants (such as the Queen Ascendant or Nocthis) *only* have the latter type of "clergy".
 The big distinction is that the gods can revoke access; secrets taught by a church or Ascendant cannot be taken back once granted.
 - Fighters are fantastic, but not spell-casters (other than the Eldritch Knight).
 That means that their powers are fueled by aether (the stuff of existence and magic).
 They can use Second Wind (etc) only a limited number of times because these are not purely practiced techniques.
 Instead, practice and training has tapped them into the ambient power inherent in themselves, unlocking "unrealistic" and "superhuman" abilities while not casting regular spells.
-- Rangers, like druids, talk to the ihimien.
+- Rangers, like druids, talk to the ihimen.
 But unlike druids, they make friends with specific ones and attach those spirits to their gear and (if Beastmaster) their animal companions.
 Druids are more transactional; rangers (and bounty hunters) are training their friends to do tricks for them.
 This is the bond that makes a ranger's animal companion more than just a beast.
 - Wizards and sorcerers aren't as far apart as in some settings.
 While anyone, in principle, can learn arcane magic, it's easier for some people.
 Specifically, the difference is in where they get their spells.
 Sorcerers are born (in the fiction) with a fixed set of spell patterns encoded in them.
 Their challenge is to fuel them appropriately (ie create spell slots for them).
 Wizards have this same problem, but *also* have to learn their patterns from text and practice.
 Unlike many settings, *sorcerers* are the more inventive ones, because their spells *evolve*.
 Wizards are more methodical, but less apt to create new spells.
 They are better at preserving and teaching spells, however.
 \page
 ## Armsman